nvh95/jest-preview/website/docs/getting-started/intro.md

 ## Why Jest Preview

 When writing tests using Jest, we usually debug by reading the HTML code.
-Sometimes the HTML is too complex and it's hard to imagine how the UI looks in our head. `jest-preview` initiates a server and serve your HTML in a browser, then you can see your actual UI visually.
+Sometimes the HTML is too complicated and it's hard to imagine how the UI looks in our head. `jest-preview` initiates a server and serve your HTML in a browser, then you can see your actual UI visually.
 This way, it helps you debug jest tests faster.

 `jest-preview` is initially design to work with [jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/).
 However it's framework-agnostic and you can use it with any testing libraries.